Minnesota Wildflowers

 Flower: Flower shape: irregular Cluster type: raceme

 [photo of flowers] Raceme of 1 to 6 bright yellow ½ to ¾-inch snapdragon-like blooms at the top of a mostly naked stem.
 The lower lip is somewhat helmet-shaped and is sometimes shorter than the fanning upper lip, though broader.
-Two small sharply pointed oval bracts, larger one above and smaller below, along with two scale like bracts are on each side.
+Two small sharply pointed oval bracts, larger one above and smaller below, along with two scale-like bracts on each side.
 A downward curving spur is below.
 Each flower has a short green stalk.

-Leaves and stem: Leaf attachment: alternate basal Leaf type: lobed simple
+Leaves and stem: Leaf attachment: alternate Leaf attachment: basal Leaf type: simple

 Notes: